w3c/ortc/draft-w3c-ortc-api-00.md

 ### Operation

-A peer instantiates a {{RTCConnection}} by passing a local {{RTCSocket}}.
+A peer instantiates a {{RTCConnection}}.
 Once the {{RTCConnection}} has been instantiated the ICE gathering procedure automatically starts for retrieving local ICE candidates.

-The peer can, at any time, signal its {{RTCIceDescription}} to the remote peer.
-Once the remote {{RTCIceDescription}} is entered into the {{RTCConnection}} ICE establishment procedure begins until the connection is established.
+The peer can, at any time, signal its ICE information to the remote peer.
+Once the remote ICE information is entered into the {{RTCConnection}} ICE establishment procedure begins until the connection is established.
 ICE candidates can be signaled one to each other at any time (trickle-ICE).
 In order to apply a discovered local ICE candidate in the {{RTCConnection}} the method *setLocalCandidate* must be called by passing as argument the {{RTCIceCandidateDescription}} provided in the *oncandidate* event.
 Same for remote ICE candidates by using the *setRemoteCandidate* method.

 The developer's JavaScript can attach {{MediaStream}} instances to the {{RTCConnection}} to be sent to the remote.
 Audio/video sending tracks can be individually managed by getting their associated {{RTCTrack}} instance via the *track* method.
 The developer's JavaScript can also signal the receiving tracks information by providing their {{RTCTrackDescription}} via the *receiveTrack* method.